jcbwlkr/campaign-journal/_posts/2013-12-07-bridge-slaying.markdown

 Polymorphed {{ mr_fabulous }} into the form of a copper dragon.

-Started the asault keeping to ranged attacks.
+Started the assault keeping to ranged attacks.

 Killed 10 hobgoblins, 2 hell hounds, and the green dragon.